undomained/teds/doc/installation.rst

    cd <teds>
    cp initial_cache.cmake initial_cache_local.cmake

-where ``<teds>`` denotes the root source directory of the TEDS project.
+where :file:`<teds>` denotes the root source directory of the TEDS project.
 Next, edit the initial cache file to reflect your environment, although the default values might already be fine (in which case there is no need to make a local copy of the file).
 When done editing, create a build directory and run CMake from that using the initial cache file:

 .. code-block:: bash